-SchoolTutoring Academy’s tutoring programs for Ballston students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Ballston, New York students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The residents of the Town of Ballston will attend either Ballston Spa Central School District or Burnt Hills-Ballston Lake Central School District.
 Each district follows the guidelines set forth through the New York State Education Department (NYSED), which has recently adopted the Common Core State Standards (CCSS).
 The CCSS encourages improvements in core academic curricula, particularly in concern with literacy in all subjects, competencies with numbers, and college and/or career readiness.
 Burnt Hills-Ballston Lake Schools provide strong core coursework from the beginning, starting with full-day kindergarten.
 Ballston Spa Schools offer its students rigorous coursework and various opportunities to explore.

 Educating Our Parents: Understanding the Ballston District Curriculum

 The primary curriculum at Burnt Hills-Ballston Lake Schools consists of an English language arts program that emphasizes reading, writing, listening, speaking, and spelling.
 In addition to math, science, social studies, and health, students have access to arts, vocal music, library, physical education, and computers in the first grade.
 In grades three through five, students have the opportunity to play musical instruments and join the band, orchestra, or chorus.
 The middle school curriculum is based on three tenets: Transitions and Growing Independence (grade 6); Challenging and Complex (grade 7); and Foundations and Preparations (grade 8).